 Skip to content

-How to Prevent Robbery in Your Hives
+How to Prevent Robbing Bee in Your Hives

-How to Prevent Robbery in Your Hives
+How to Prevent Robbing Bee in Your Hives

 Over the past few weeks, we’ve looked at the robbing activities of bees — what it is, what it looks like and how to stop a robbery that’s in progress.
 Since preventing a robbery is much easier than stopping one, today we’re going to look at things you can do to prevent bees from robbing your hives.